FirmwGuy/CacadeDP/readme.md

 * **Definition:**
   Agents are executable code modules that process tasks from queues.
-Each agent is registered with a specific **domain-tag (DT) pair** indicating the data type or protocol it handles.
+Each agent is registered with a specific **name (DT)** indicating the input it handles.

 * **Inputs & Outputs:**
   Each agent receives tasks via an input queue and produces results via outputs.
-An output is a generic term for sending results; CDP’s concrete implementation is called **production** (the process of converting results into new tasks).
+An output is a generic term for sending results (the process of converting results into new tasks).

 * **Task Handling:**
   Agents process tasks as they arrive.
-If no agent matches a task, the system discards it.
+If no agent matches a task name, the system discards it.
 Agents are also free to ignore tasks as needed.

 Agents encapsulate logic in a highly modular way, promoting code reuse, parallelism, and easier reasoning about system behavior.